General:

 You are encouraged to participate in the restorative process, but you are not required to do so.
 You can choose your level of involvement.
 Examples of participation include attending the restorative panel and providing input on the contract conditions, such as restitution.
 You do not need to have contact with the participant if you do not wish to; you can speak to the panel without the participant present or explore other means of involvement with the Harmed Party Liaison.

-The number and frequency of your meetings will be determined by your case manager.
+The number and frequency of your meetings will be determined by your Coordinator.
 Typically, you should expect to attend at least one intake appointment and one restorative panel in the Diversion and Tamarack programs.
 Additional meetings may be required.
-You will also need to maintain ongoing communication with your case manager throughout your participation in the program.
+You will also need to maintain ongoing communication with your Coordinator throughout your participation in the program.

 If you are required to do a screening with our YSASP Coordinator, you would be asked to complete a computerized screening and have a conversation with our Coordinator regarding your substance use.
 From there, our YSASP Coordinator will inform you of the results and any further steps you will need to take to address your substance use and complete the program successfully.